This kit is great for people who want a fun high powered rocket. The size is not cumbersome and the build is not complicated.

 I would buy this kit again and I can't wait for the next chance to fly it again.

 This was my first High Power Rocket.
 I certified L1 and L2 with this same rocket.
 It is very easy to build.
 LOC"s "LOC-N-Fin" method of using fin tabs inside to air frame worked very well.
 With the tabs installed the fins naturally fell into the proper perpendicular orientation.
-With the big 5.5" air frame applying epoxy to all the interior parts was very easy.
-Components The ...
+With the big 5.5" air frame applying epoxy to all the interior parts was very ...

 LOC's Minie-Magg is a single-staged HP rocket popular with many fliers.
 Its stubby profile combined with a basic build make it a fun flier for larger motors, as well as smaller H motors for a lesser field.
 The parts were contained in a durable plastic bag.
 The inventory of parts are as follows: 1 nosecone, plastic 1 kraft paper airframe 5.54" diameter (fin slots pre-cut) 1 kraft ...